-Dear Abby: Mom’s body piercings are becoming targets of ridicule
+Abby: Mom’s body piercings are become ridicule targets

 Dear Abby: My sister and I have no interest in body piercing (except our ears), but we have seen it on friends and are not impressed.
 However, our 44-year-old mom got her nipples pierced and has started wearing jewelry there!